 Academic courses and clinical rotations are held concurrently.
-Lectures are taught by St. Luke’s staff perfusionists, THI staff, and various guest lecturers.
+Lectures are taught by THI staff, clinical affiliate perfusionists, and various guest lecturers.
 Scheduled lectures and exams are subject to change based on the needs of the surgical schedule of the hospital.
 Lectures can be scheduled Monday through Friday during the morning or afternoon.
-Clinical courses require students to be present evenings, nights, weekend and holidays.
+Clinical responsibilities require students to be present evenings, nights, weekend and holidays.
 Students are also required to take call in week long segments multiple times during the year.

 Students spend more than 60 hours per week at the hospital between academic classes and clinical rotations.
 Classes and exams may begin as early as 6:00am and a student might be at the hospital until 9pm or longer for clinical procedures.

 Tuition and Fees